nenuadrian/Secret-Republic-Hacking-Browser-Game-V3/README.md

 3. Visit `http://localhost/public_html/setup` - this may be different if you are using another port or directory structure, e.g. `http://localhost:8888/sr/public_html/setup` and follow the setup process

-You may need to manually execute:
+You may need to manually execute the following SQL if you see a GROUP BY related error on the missions page:

 ```
 SET GLOBAL sql_mode=(SELECT REPLACE(@@sql_mode,'ONLY_FULL_GROUP_BY',''));
 ```